ziadoz/arthur/README.md

 ### Software
 Software to consider adding in the future:
-- Upgrade to Ubuntu 20.04 LTS. ***
-- Uninstall NTP as it only causes problems in development.
 - Use [Vagrant Guest Additions Plugin](https://github.com/dotless-de/vagrant-vbguest)
 - Use [Vagrant Hostsupdater Plugin](https://github.com/cogitatio/vagrant-hostsupdater).
 - Use [Vagrant Disk Size Plugin](https://github.com/sprotheroe/vagrant-disksize).